Akubra Hat Buying Guide

 From bushmen to bush poets, drovers to ringers to stockmen to squatters, all over Australia, the Akubra has been the hat of choice for Australians since the mid-1800s.
 It’s true blue Aussie owned and Aussie made up in Kempsey, NSW, using the same processes and sometimes the same machines they’ve used for eighty, ninety years now.
 For more on the history of Akubra Hats, have a read of this piece I wrote ‘Akubra Craftsmanship’.

-Country
+Country Hats

-Western
+Western Hats

-Fedora
+Fedora Hats

 Hat Shaping

 Most Akubra hats come pre-shaped with a creased crown.
 If you want to shape your own hat like they used to in the old days, you can get yourself a Campdraft and steam it up and shape it with your own hands.
-According to the Managing Director of Akubra Stephen Keir IV, this was how Akubra used to sell all their hats before the outbreak of the second world war.
+According to the old owner of Akubra Stephen Keir IV, this was how Akubra used to sell all their hats before the outbreak of the second world war.
 The art of shaping your own hat was lost along with a lot of our young men, but it’s really not that hard.
 There are plenty of YouTube videos to help you, and you can’t really stuff it up.
 If you don’t quite get it how you want it, all it takes is softening the shellac with a bit of steam and molding it up again.

 Sizing

 The general rule of thumb with sizing, if you’re between two sizes, pick the larger one.
 It’s always best to buy a hat that is a little too big, rather than too small.
-As well as moulding to your head, your Akubra hat will shrink over time.
+As well as moulding to your head, your Akubra hat will also shrink over time.
 A little bigger is easier to fix, as you can always pack the inside of the crown to make the hat feel smaller, or use a Hat Insert.
 If your hat does shrink and becomes too tight, you can purchase a hat stretcher.
 Never leave your Hat in the Sun or in the car on a hot day, as this will cause the leather band inside the hat to drastically shrink.
 More about Akubra hat sizing here.

 Things To Note